 Some of them will only help with the Official Receiver’s fee, but you may not have to pay the Court Fee if you are on a low income, see above.
 Some of them have other requirements as well, eg they will not consider applications if you are a homeowner or if you have been bankrupt before.
 Your local CAB will be able to sort out which ones are appropriate for you.

 There may be other charities that can help too.
 Sometimes these are local, sometimes you may be eligible because of your current or previous, for example SSAFA helps people who have served in the armed forces (including National Service) and their families.
-Turn2Us has a lot of information on grant giving charities or again your local CAB may be able to suggest who to ask.
+There are specific charities for people who have been civil servants, postmen, nurses, shop workers and many other groups.